Maribel-G/Maribel-G/README.md

 - 👋 Hi, I’m @Maribel-G
-- 👀 I’m interested in a ground level introduction into robotics
+- 👀 I’m interested in robotics
 - 🌱 I’m currently taking CS 5190 Computer Vision and CS 5250 Adv.
 Computer Architecture
 - 💞️ I’m looking to collaborate on ... not sure yet.
 But am open to ideas.
 - 📫 How to reach me via email: mgershman@cpp.edu